visgl/deck.gl/docs/upgrade-guide.md

 - `GeoJsonLayer`'s `lineJointRounded` prop now only controls line joints.
 To use rounded line caps, set `lineCapRounded` to `true`.
 - Dashed lines via `PathStyleExtension` now draw rounded dash caps if `capRounded` is `true`.
 - `@deck.gl/geo-layers` now requires `@deck.gl/extensions`, due to `ClipExtension` dependency.
 - `SimpleMeshLayer`: vertex colors are mixed with the texture colors.
-To achive that, default `getColor` accessor is set to white color instead of black color.
+To achieve that, default `getColor` accessor is set to white color instead of black color.

 ### onError Callback